lutzer/node-red-contrib-finite-statemachine/README.md

 ### In a shell

-* go in Node-RED install folder, in os x its usually: `~/.node-red`
+* go to the Node-RED installation folder, in OS X its usually: `~/.node-red`
 * run `npm install node-red-contrib-finite-statemachine`

 ## Usage